brandon-mai/Capstone-AI-Othello/README.md

 # Pygame Othello for Capstone Project
-Or Pygello, because... y'know, Pygame and Othello... ahahaha, yeah I'll see myself out.

 ## What is this?
 A Pygame implementation of the game Othello.
 We made this and added several